bryanwhiting/blog/posts/decisions-are-rivers.md

 draft: false
 ---

-Reading [how-to-decide-simple-tools-for-making-better-choices](../book-review/how-to-decide-simple-tools-for-making-better-choices.md) and thinking about decisions.
+I'm reading
+[How to Decide: Simple Tools for Making Better Choices](../book-review/how-to-decide-simple-tools-for-making-better-choices.md) and thinking about decisions.
 I like to think of decisions as rivers.

 Like decisions, all rivers lead somewhere.
 Where is your river heading?